As a podcaster, you know it takes time and dedication to create great episodes.

 Ready, Set ...
 Repurpose!

 You have so much content just waiting to be repackaged and shared with the world.
-Repurposing your podcast means more opportunity.
-It could mean more money.
-You already did the work.
-It’s time to get more back for your efforts and grow your show by leaps and bounds.
+Repurposing your podcast means more visibility and more opportunity to reach new fans.
+You already did the work – it’s time to maximize your efforts and grow your show by working smart.